 A study of Colonial America from its origins in North American pre-history and European expansion through the English Colonies to about 1770.
 Prerequisite: HIS 261 or consent of instructor.
-Alternate years, Fall '09.
+Fall, odd years.

 HIS 322 THE NEW NATION: 1781-1801 (W)